So You've Become A Rabid Fan Of Women's Soccer. Now What?

 Big news on this front was announced last week: ESPN will broadcast 14 upcoming NWSL matches on its ESPN2 and ESPNEWS channels, and they'll be streamed on its app, too.

-Keep the pressure on FIFA and the U.S. Soccer Federation.
+Keep the pressure on FIFA and the U.S. Soccer Federation

 Chants of "Equal pay!" resounded in the stadium after the U.S. clinched Sunday's final in Lyon, France.
 And everywhere from Twitter to Congress, "Pay the women" has become a curt directive to the U.S. Soccer Federation as the players' lawsuit against their employer moves into mediation.

-Teams at the 2019 women's Cup will share $30 million, compared with the $400 million the men's teams split last year.
+Teams at the 2019 Women's Cup will share $30 million, compared with the $400 million the men's teams split last year.
 In 2023, the women will play for $60 million, while the men's prizes increase to $440 million.

 "If you really care about each game in the same way, are you letting the gap grow?
 No," Rapinoe said Saturday.
 "Are you scheduling three finals on the same day?
 No. Are you letting some federations play two games in the four years between each tournament?
 No, you're not."

-Note: A previous version of this story incorrectly said Reign FC are based in Seattle.
-The team relocated to Tacoma, Wash., this year.